 Take his time with Sein for instance, his lover from The Hague or to phrase it less mildly: the middle-aged prostitute that would go on to infect him with gonorrhea and possibly syphilis.
 However you depict her, their brief courtship proved to be one of Vincent’s happier ventures.

 “I believe without question, or have the certain knowledge, that she loves me.
 I believe without question, or have the certain knowledge, that I love her.” – Van Gogh

-We owe our knowledge of the extent Van Gogh provided for the sick woman and her young daughter to the numerous letters he sent to his brother, the bulk of which are scribed by a mind drunk off infatuation.
+We owe our knowledge of the extent Van Gogh provided for the sick woman and her young daughter to the numerous letters he sent to his brother, the bulk of which are penned by a mind drunk with infatuation.

-The proletariat, the quotidian; the mundane beauty of plain, unmistakable darkness.
-So many of his masterpieces were born out of such. chiefly within the anxious jaws of Saint-Remy, the cold psychosis prison that amputated so much of Vincent’s spirit.
+The proletariat, the quotidian; the mundane beauty of plain unmistakable darkness.
+So many of his masterpieces were born out of such—chiefly within the anxious jaws of Saint-Remy, the cold cerebral prison that amputated so much of Vincent’s spirit.

 The east-facing window of his asylum room fathered an image that is forever grafted in all of our minds.
 We know it as Starry Night, chaotic and symmetrical.
-The painting presents an uneasiness we’re all familiar with.
-To me, it more specifically motions the charismatic beckon of non-existence-the pageantry of sad and mysterious things.
+The painting presents an uneasiness we’re all familiar with; the charismatic beckon of non-existence-the pageantry of sad and mysterious things.

 “Be clearly aware of the stars and infinity on high.
 Then life seems almost enchanted after all.” – Van Gogh

 Nutrients for an unsteady mind.
 Unfortunately, Van Gogh’s mettle could not outpace his masochism.
 He’d often beat himself with branches when the sun fell as penance for his inadequacies.